The Code Ocean filesystem

 where the code might otherwise look for files in /code/input_images

-on your computer, and now they are in /data
+and they are now in /data

 Note: if the path your code is expecting includes non-existing folders, you'll need to create them first using mkdir -p